deemp/elibrary/README.md

 1. (Optionally) paste the copied text somewhere to make sure it's correct.
 1. In the top of the page, click on `SEARCH`.
 1. In the results table, click on `Read` to open a book.

-- On search page enter values to filters to get list of books, which satisfy them.
-- Push `info` button to open information page with the chosen book.
-- Push `read` button on search or information page to open bookreader with the chosen book.

 ## Development